The ultimate goal of our spiritual quest is Enlightenment, that is what we all wish to achieve. What is the truth about enlightenment?

 Our spiritual quest diverts our attention to that imaginary, future state of Consciousness that we believe to be enlightenment.
 In this way, the spiritual quest detaches and diverts us from our true nature, enlightenment.
 We are therefore unable to ever reach enlightenment through the process of spiritual quest.

 Enlightenment is, as we can now see, our true, inner nature.
 But what is in our true, inner nature?
 Unfortunately, during our spiritual search, most of us have been alienated from it; so much so, that we have even forgotten about it.
 It is, however, permanently present in our life, but we simply disregard it.
-Our attention is always engaged by something, something that we need to deal with, so we very rarely take the trouble of looking into ourself.
+Our attention is always engaged by something, something that we need to deal with, so we very rarely take the trouble of looking into ourselves.
 Still, if we were able to concentrate our attention on ourselves, that brief moment of alert Consciousness would be enough for us to recognize that the alert Consciousness, free of emotions and thoughts is our true inner nature.

 We are now enlightened, we have never been anything else.